 Community Ambulance is locally owned and operated by two ems professional, who have more than 55 years of combined local EMS experience.
 In 2010, Community Ambulance opened its doors as the need for ambulance service increased in the Valley and patient wait times in emergency room hit all-time highs.
-The company is licensed to provide service in Las Vegas, Henderson, Boulder City, all federal land, and Unincorporated Clark County.
+The company is licensed to provide service in Las Vegas, Henderson, Boulder City, and Unincorporated Clark County.

 The company was awarded national Commission on Accreditation of Ambulance Services (CAAS) in 2012 and was reaccredited in 2015 as well as 2018.
 CAAS Accreditation is the highest industry standard for EMS excellence